WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 As in previous phases, all CMIP7 output has been written to netCDF files.
 Before being published, these files must pass the [ESGF Quality Control (ESGF-QC)][esgfqc].
-Many modelling center use the [CMOR][cmor] software to standardize their files.
+Many modelling centres use the [CMOR][cmor] software to standardize their files.
 They are then said to have been “CMORized”.

-Essential features of CMORized data are:
+Essential features of CMORized data are :

 * Standardized naming from CMIP [CVs][cmipCvs]
 * Consistent [file naming convention][GlobalAttrs]
 * Uniform metadata structure:
     * [Global attributes][GlobalAttrs]
-    * Coordinate variables: time, lat, lon, (if appropiate, lev)
+    * Coordinate variables: time, lat, lon, (if appropriate, lev)
     * One variable per file
 * Self-describing (all metadata needed to interpret the data are included in the file)
 * Consistent units and standard names following [CF conventions][cfConventionsPage]